 While the app has an option called “Wi-Fi ECO Mode” with a green “eco-looking” icon that you can toggle on and off, the web administration interface has the same setting hidden away in “Wireless: Professional: Tx power adjustment”.
 The app has an app/feature like list of options that give access to a subset of the functionality exposed on the web administration interface.

-I believe ASUS would have had a better product for everyone if they had taken some of the design and development effort sunk into the app and spent it on improving the web interface instead.
-Making it mobile friendly, and potentially wrapping that up as an app seems like a better way to go.
+I believe ASUS would have had a better product for everyone if they’d taken some of the design and development effort sunk into the app and spent it on improving the web interface instead.
+Making it mobile-friendly, and potentially wrapping that up as an app seems like a better way to go.

 The minute before midnight